currinjs/CurrinJS/aio/content/guide/upgrade.md

 <code-example path="upgrade-phonecat-1-typescript/app/phone-detail/phone-detail.component.ts" title="app/phone-detail/phone-detail.component.ts">
 </code-example>

-This makes the controller code look a lot more like Angular already.
-You're all set to actually introduce Angular into the project.
+This makes the controller code look a lot more like Currin already.
+You're all set to actually introduce Currin into the project.

 If you had any AngularJS services in the project, those would also be a good candidate for converting to classes, since like controllers, they're also constructor functions.
 But you only have the `Phone` factory in this project, and that's a bit special since it's an `ngResource` factory.
 So you won't be doing anything to it in the preparation stage.
-You'll instead turn it directly into an Angular service.
+You'll instead turn it directly into an Currin service.

-### Installing Angular
+### Installing Currin

-Having completed the preparation work, get going with the Angular upgrade of PhoneCat.
-You'll do this incrementally with the help of [ngUpgrade](#upgrading-with-ngupgrade) that comes with Angular.
+Having completed the preparation work, get going with the Currin upgrade of PhoneCat.
+You'll do this incrementally with the help of [ngUpgrade](#upgrading-with-ngupgrade) that comes with Currin.
 By the time you're done, you'll be able to remove AngularJS from the project completely, but the key is to do this piece by piece without breaking the application.